 DAY 3: Monday The Wild West Coast

 Today we head westwards, working remote sealochs, bays and beaches as we go.
 Rugged Wester Ross offers iconic scenery around every corner and the mountains often have a snowy cap, giving us picture postcard views across the bays.
-A superb time to be on the West Coast, the longer days giving us excellent chances of Otters whatever the weather.
+A superb time to be on the West Coast, the longer days giving us excellent chances of Otter whatever the weather.
 Some of our sites here are among the best places in the UK to see divers, with large numbers of Great Northern, Black-throated and Red-throated.
-Offshore we look for Black Guillemot, Slavonian Grebe, Common Scoter and Red-breasted Merganser, with chances of passage waders and gulls that often include Iceland and Glaucous with the very first Great Skuas and Wheatears possible too.
+Offshore we look for Black Guillemot, Slavonian Grebe, Common Scoter and Red-breasted Merganser, with chances of passage waders and gulls that often include Iceland and Glaucous with the very first Great Skua and Wheatear possible too.

 DAY 4: Tuesday Capercaillie!